clementblaudeau/celsius/INSTALL.md

 There are three distinct possibilities:

 ## 1) Docker image
-You can download the Docker image using [this link](https://drive.google.com/file/d/1WnEN0qw8EBUO_nfYzqK3aXonkWAzm_Fs/view?usp=sharing)
+You can download the Docker image using [this link](https://drive.google.com/file/d/1FyKCJ16dM8UiRvz6CrChu_WtJPvfukwU/view?usp=sharing) (md5sum: `94f7ec5bc7ba16abd907fdf714742c70`)
-Then, load and start the image with
+After unziping it, load and start the image with:
 ```sh
 docker load -i celsius.tar
 docker run -it celsius